 The frequency of lizard observation differed significantly between mesohabitat types (Fig. 2, Table 1, p < 0.01).
 Lizards were observed in the open on an average of 18.8 days and in shrubs an average of 10.5 days.
 Frequency of observations between different times of day was significantly different at the mesohabitat scale (Figure X, Table 1, p < 0.01).
 Observations of lizards within open mesohabitat did not differ between different times of day.
 Observations at shrub mesohabitat differed significantly between morning and afternoon with lizards being found more frequently at shrubs in the afternoon (Figure 2, Table 1, p = 0.0252)

-Discussion
+Whoa, you cut everything.
+Wow.
+OK.
+I guess you can give this a shot.

+Discussion need more here.
+Too thin.

 Shrubs are foundation species in many ecosystems because of the facilitative benefits such as shelter, refuge, and food resources that they provide to both plant and animal species (Filazzola et al. 2014, Lortie et al. 2015).
 We hypothesized that G. sila would be positively associated with E. californica.
 Our finding that G. sila associated with E. california an average of 10 out of 24 days, and the significant shift towards shrub association in the afternoon when daytime temperatures peak, support our hypothesis.
 Our observation of increased association of G. sila with shrubs is consistent with results of studies of thermoregulatory behavior of lizards (Basson et al. Sears et al. 2016, Vickers et al 2016, Basson et al. 2017) and suggest that shrubs facilitate G. sila by providing thermoregulatory shelter.
 The population-level trend that we describe supports the need for a heterogeneous landscape for conservation of G. sila habitat.
 We furthermore confirm that telemetry can be used to infer association patterns.
 Finally, our results and suggests an important mechanism (shrub restoration) for management of this endangered species